Understanding ACL Tear: Why It Happens And What To Do Next

 - Swelling or inflammation: Rapid swelling around the knee, typically developing within hours.

-- Pain during movement: Discomfort that worsens with weight-bearing or knee movement.
+- Pain during movement: Discomfort that can worsen with weight-bearing or knee movement.

 - Weakness or instability: A feeling of the knee giving way, making movement difficult.